abbcyhn/m-assembly/ch4/README.md

 - Explain the problems that would arise without a standard calling convention:
-    - If these standard convention did not exist, it would be nearly impossible for programs created using different compilers to communicate and interact with one another.
+    - If these standard convention did not exist, it would be nearly impossible for programs created using different compilers to communicate and interact with one another. [read more](https://en.wikibooks.org/wiki/X86_Disassembly/Calling_Conventions#Calling_Conventions)